pronto1245/AdLinkPro/replit.md

 # Overview
-This is an affiliate marketing platform designed to provide advertisers with intelligent offer management, real-time analytics, robust partner relationship tools, streamlined financial transactions, and advanced anti-fraud protection.
+This is an affiliate marketing platform providing advertisers with intelligent offer management, real-time analytics, robust partner relationship tools, streamlined financial transactions, and advanced anti-fraud protection.
 It supports multiple user roles (super-admin, advertiser, affiliate, staff) and offers full offer management, including creative asset handling.
 The platform delivers real-time statistics, financial management with integrated payouts, dynamic partner approval workflows, and multi-layered security.
 All data updates reactively and instantly across user interfaces, ensuring a live and responsive experience.
 The business vision is to deliver a leading-edge, secure, and user-friendly platform that maximizes efficiency and profitability for all stakeholders in the affiliate marketing ecosystem.

-## Recent Changes (2025-08-10)
-- ✅ **Partner Profile Complete API Migration**: ALL partner profile components now use real APIs instead of mock data - Dashboard, Settings, Profile, Finances, Offers, Statistics, Creatives, Team Management, Postback Management, Access Requests
-- ✅ **Finance System Real API Integration**: Finances.tsx converted from mockFinanceData to `/api/partner/finance/summary` and `/api/partner/finance/transactions` endpoints with withdrawal management
-- ✅ **Enhanced Form Validation Logic**: Corrected empty field handling vs whitespace-only validation, now properly allows empty strings but blocks whitespace-only inputs
-- ✅ **Partner Profile Complete Security Audit**: Fixed all password exposure vulnerabilities in API responses, eliminated sensitive field leakage (passwordHash, sessionToken, twoFactorSecret)
-- ✅ **Real-time API Testing**: All profile endpoints tested with curl, validated data persistence, confirmed security exclusions working correctly
-- ✅ **Contact Manager System**: Support ticket system with modal form, categories and priority levels, API integration
-- ✅ **Partner Team Management System**: Complete team management module with role-based access (buyer, analyst, manager), permissions system, SubID prefixes for traffic identification, automatic offer access inheritance, and secure user creation.
-Full CRUD API endpoints `/api/affiliate/team` with proper authentication and data isolation.
-Successfully tested with real user creation and team management functionality.
-- ✅ **Top Navigation Balance Display**: Added real-time balance display in header navigation for partners with green styling and auto-refresh every 30 seconds
-- ✅ **Enhanced Finance Cards UI**: Added beautiful color coding to finance metric cards - green for current balance, orange for pending, blue for total revenue, purple for average EPC.
-Includes gradient backgrounds and dark mode support.
-- ✅ **Complete Translation System Implementation**: Fully implemented dynamic Russian/English translation system across all partner interface elements including navigation, offers page (titles, descriptions, tables, buttons, tooltips, status indicators), postbacks page (interface elements, forms, notifications), and common UI components.
-All translations switch properly between languages using i18n.language conditional logic.
-Added comprehensive translation keys for offer management, postback settings, user interface elements, and toast notifications.
-Fixed PostbacksNew.tsx missing useTranslation import issue.

 # User Preferences
 Preferred communication style: Simple, everyday language.

-## Development Guidelines (КРИТИЧНО - всегда применять):
+## Development Guidelines:
-**РЕАКТИВНОСТЬ И ЖИВЫЕ ДАННЫЕ:**
-- Все таблицы (офферы, статистика, финансы, креативы) ДОЛЖНЫ подтягивать данные с сервера
-- Формы (регистрация, постбек, добавление реквизитов) ДОЛЖНЫ отправлять данные в API и получать реальные ответы
-- Где API ещё нет — используй мок-серверы, но сразу оставляй структуру под продовые эндпоинты
-- Логика ДОЛЖНА быть реактивной и живой — меняется статус оффера, падает CR — это видно в панели

-**ФУНКЦИОНАЛЬНАЯ ПРИВЯЗКА:**
+**REACTIVITY AND LIVE DATA:**
+- All tables (offers, statistics, finances, creatives) MUST pull data from the server.
+- Forms (registration, postback, payment details) MUST send data to the API and receive real responses.
+- Where an API doesn't exist yet, use mock servers, but immediately leave the structure for production endpoints.
+- Logic MUST be reactive and live – if an offer status changes, or CR drops, it should be visible in the panel.

+**FUNCTIONAL BINDING:**
-- Какие данные страница должна получать (откуда — API, endpoint, query params)
+- What data the page should receive (from where — API, endpoint, query params).
-- Какие действия пользователь может выполнять (нажатия, фильтры, изменения, кнопки)
-- Что должно обновляться / перерисовываться динамически
-- Какие функции, хендлеры и вызовы должны быть уже подключены или зарезервированы под будущую логику
-- Какие стороны завязаны на эту страницу (например, статистика, роли, офферы, финансы)
-- НЕ делать "голую" вёрстку — страница должна быть сразу связана с реальными данными и действиями
+- What actions the user can perform (clicks, filters, changes, buttons).
+- What should update / re-render dynamically.
+- Which functions, handlers, and calls should already be connected or reserved for future logic.
+- Which parties are tied to this page (e.g., statistics, roles, offers, finances).
+- DO NOT create "naked" markup – the page must be immediately connected to real data and actions.

-## UI/UX Design Rules (ВАЖНО - соблюдать во всех будущих изменениях):
+## UI/UX Design Rules:
-- Все кнопки с иконками ОБЯЗАТЕЛЬНО должны иметь атрибут title с подсказкой на русском языке
+- All buttons with icons MUST have a `title` attribute with a tooltip in Russian.
-- Подсказки должны кратко описывать действие кнопки (например: "Копировать URL", "Удалить оффер", "Редактировать")
+- Tooltips should briefly describe the button's action (e.g., "Копировать URL", "Удалить оффер", "Редактировать").
-- Использовать цветовое кодирование иконок для разных действий (синий - копирование, зеленый - успех, красный - удаление, фиолетовый - просмотр)
-- Hover-эффекты с соответствующими цветными фонами для улучшения UX
-- Цветовое кодирование для ролей и статусов:
-  - Роли: Супер-админ (фиолетовый), Рекламодатель (синий), Партнёр (зеленый), Сотрудник (оранжевый)
-  - Рекламодатели: Привязан (индиго), Не привязан (серый)
-  - Права доступа: Статистика (зеленый), Офферы (фиолетовый), Пользователи (синий), Финансы (желтый), API (красный)
+- Use color coding for icons for different actions (blue - copy, green - success, red - delete, purple - view).
+- Hover effects with corresponding colored backgrounds for improved UX.
+- Color coding for roles and statuses:
+  - Roles: Super-admin (purple), Advertiser (blue), Partner (green), Staff (orange).
+  - Advertisers: Attached (indigo), Not Attached (gray).
+  - Access Rights: Statistics (green), Offers (purple), Users (blue), Finance (yellow), API (red).

 # System Architecture